sergtk/smart_hasher/USAGE.md

                            [--input-folder-file-mask-exclude INPUT_FOLDER_FILE_MASK_EXCLUDE]
                            [--hash-file-name-output-postfix HASH_FILE_NAME_OUTPUT_POSTFIX]
                            [--hash-algo {md5,sha1,sha224,sha256,sha384,sha512}]
+                           [--suppress-output]
                            [--pause-after-file PAUSE_AFTER_FILE]
-                           [--suppress-output]
+                           [--retry-count-on-data-read-error RETRY_COUNT_ON_DATA_READ_ERROR]
+                           [--retry-pause-on-data-read-error RETRY_PAUSE_ON_DATA_READ_ERROR]

     This application is to calculate hashes of files with extended features: support of show progress, folders and file masks for multiple files, skip calculation of handled files etc...

     Application exit codes:
-    0 - OK
-    2 - OK_SKIPPED_ALREADY_CALCULATED
-    7 - FAILED
+     0 - OK: everthing fine.
+Program executed successfully 2 - OK_SKIPPED_ALREADY_CALCULATED: everything fine.
+OK may be returned anyway if file(s) is skipped because the hash is already calculated.
+     7 - FAILED: general failure, more specific information is not available.
      8 - PROGRAM_INTERRUPTED_BY_USER
-    9 - EXCEPTION_THROWN_ON_PROGRAM_EXECUTION
+     9 - DATA_READ_ERROR: there was error(s) when reading some file(s).
+Probably hash is not calculated for all files 10 - EXCEPTION_THROWN_ON_PROGRAM_EXECUTION

     optional arguments:
       -h, --help            show this help message and exit